University of Alaska Pension Plan

 The University of Alaska contributes 7.65 percent of the eligible employee's salary (up to maximum annual wage base of $42,000) to the Pension (401a) Plan.
 Employees select their own investments through one of the four investment companies.
 See Pension Vendors.
 Employees choose where the contributions will be invested and investment options within that plan.
 If employees make no investment decision, the money will be placed in a life cycle fund, Fidelity Freedom Fund.

-Upon termination and after a 45-day period, employees may leave the funds with the fund sponsor, request a lump sum distribution or roll funds over into another qualified plan or IRA.
+Upon termination of all employment and after a 45-day period, employees may leave the funds with the fund sponsor, request a lump sum distribution or roll funds over into another qualified plan or IRA.
+The university does not routinely report terminated status to the fund sponsors; you must initiate that with the distribution request process.
 Review The Handbook (pdf) for more information.